 - Clarity and stability are two qualities we want to develop in serenity meditation.
 What are they and how do they contribute to serenity?

-- Why is it so important to have the proper conditions to do serenity meditation (having few desires, cultivating contentment, few activities, pure ethical conduct, and rejecting thoughts of desire)?
+- Why is it so important to have the proper conditions to do serenity meditation (having few desires, cultivating contentment, having few activities, practicing pure ethical conduct, and rejecting thoughts of desire)?
 How do each of these contribute to attaining serenity?

 - Consider each of the benefits of serenity: the body is comfortable and satisfied, the mind is happy and peaceful, the mind can easily be directed towards virtue, we don’t create as much negativity, our virtue is potent, using it to realize insight, we overcome rebirth in samsara.
 What does thinking of these benefits do for your mind?
 How might having them transform your interactions with others and the world?
 How might having them transform your own confidence and joyous effort?